saolsen/saolsen.github.io/_posts/2013-10-3-ironscheme-unity.md

 You can not directly create a MonoBehavior class from ironscheme so using it in the unity framework is slightly different than using C# or Javascript.
 What  you can do is create ironscheme libraries that can be called from c# and use that concept to create monobehaviors that call scheme code.

-# Evaluating Scheme libraries from C#
+# Evaluating Scheme libraries from CSharp

 The best way I've found so far to write functionality in scheme and evaluate it on a gameobject is to create a scheme library and consume it from a monobehavior.
 Here's an example of how to do this.
 Create a Resources folder in your assets somewhere and make a scheme file in it called testlib.txt (yes txt) Then create a new c# script called TestLibrary.cs Here are their definitions.